Cooperation is based on tasks

 Aptien can completely replace all intra-company email communication, including where employees discuss what needs to be done, make suggestions, ask each other for help or advice.
 In short, they collaborate.
-No wonder then that we are inundated with emails that easily and quickly get lost under the flood of new ones.
+No more being inundated with emails that easily and quickly get lost under the flood of new ones.

 - each task has only one responsible person

 - each task has its due date

 - everyone can see the current task status

 - Clarifies communication and simplifies and streamlines collaboration

 - Allows easy involvement in tasks or project work

 - Allows for easy cover in the event of an employee's absence